pingswept/design-for-fab/content/logistics/projects.md

 P2 final: Tuesday, February 15, at the start of class.
 You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

+-->
-# P1: Build a trigger mechanism
+# P1: Build a mechanical car launcher

-Make a trigger mechanism that can reliably hold and release a 9.8 N force (the weight of a 1 kg mass on Earth).
+Design, prototype, and refine a mechanism that can reliably hold and release a 9.8 N force (the weight of a 1 kg mass on Earth) to launch a toy car off a jump.

-The goal here is not to make a missile weapon, but to control a large force from a rubber band with a small force from your finger.
+The goal here is threefold:

+1. control a large force from a rubber band with a small force from your finger
+2. learn how to build a smooth mechanism
+3. actually launch toy cars off a jump

 ### You will be given: